GlenMeehan/coky_crawler/README.md

 # Web Crawler Project

 ## Description
-This project is a simple web crawler that searches for relevant URLs based on a search term.
+This project is a simple web crawler that searches for relevant URLs based on a search term and creates an index.
+The addition of a control centre facilitates restting the index, seed url and stopping the crawl.
 It uses various libraries such as `requests`, `beautifulsoup4`, and `nltk`.

 ## GitHub Setup